den-wdi-1/rails-layouts-and-partials/readme.md

 ```

 Rails will automatically look in the folder `app/views/application/` for a file that is called by the name given to the method `render` with an underscore prefix.

+Now split up your template with two partials that you render inside your template.

 <!-- Catch-up -->